ModyQyW/vue-demo/README.md

 # vue2-todo-list-demo

-A todo list demo for new Vuer, initialled by vue-cli 4 and built with vue 2, vue-router 3, element-ui 2 and dayjs 1.
+A todo list demo for new Vuer, initialled by vue-cli 4 and built with vue 2, vue-router 3 and vuetify 2.

 ## Getting Started